themi/magrav/hat-pack/02-gans-production.md

 - If you are connecting your power unit to the mains the entire capacitor and the coils must be 'bone' dry to avoid shorting.

 ## Summary

+To reset plates: soak in white vinegar for 2-3 hours, rinse off with tap water and scrub plate with wire wool or fine grit sandpaper, then nano-coat the copper again.

 You will need about of 100/200ml of GANS to complete your power unit.